PredictionIO/PredictionIO-Docs/source/installation/install-predictionio-on-linux.rst

 be converted if you are upgrading from a previous release.
 To do so, simply run ``bin/standardized-info-ids`` in the PredictionIO 0.7.x installation directory.

+Make sure to re-run ``bin/setup.sh`` and ``bin/setup-vendors.sh`` to automatically download GraphChi and populate algorithms' information properly.

 If you intend to switch over to GraphChi algorithms, please also make sure you have read the note about GraphChi in the section above.